Exus Blog Article

 You need a strategy.
 And while you might be able to sketch out a plan on paper, bringing the strategy to life is a whole different beast.
 That’s where software comes in.

 Testing, testing, testing!
-The value of monitoring your strategies and customer behaviour cannot be understated.
+The value of monitoring your strategies and customer behavior cannot be understated.

 Testing doesn’t have to be costly and laborious.
 Great debt collections software makes a/b testing simple, allowing for constant tinkering.
 Do those aged over 50 respond better to phone calls or letters?
 Do women prefer SMS messages?
 The questions are endless, and the answers to these questions should inform your strategy now and in the future.